- Mike Amarillas EngineeringXEngineering

 - Tricia Abdullah College AdvisorXTricia AbdullahCollege Advisor

 Tricia was born and raised in Providence, RI.
 The University of Rhode was where she earned a B.A. in Spanish and a M.S. in Human Development and Family Studies with a concentration in College Student Personnel.
 In 1996, she began her career in Admissions as a "Rhode Runner" for the University of Rhode Island.
 She served as an Admissions Officer for two recruiting cycles.
 After finishing her graduate studies she moved to Lubbock, TX to work at Texas Tech University as an Academic Counselor for Student Athletes.
 After leaving Red Raider land she had the opportunity to work with the Scarlet Knights at Rutgers University.
 In 2003, she returned to her alma mater to work as an Admission Advisor.
 After spending many winters in New England, she decided to relocate to a warmer climate.
 Prior to joining High Tech High North County, she spent three years working in the Office of Undergraduate Admissions at UC San Diego as an Admissions Officer.
-She is entering her sixth year as the College Advisor.
+She is entering her tenth year as the College Advisor.

 - Kisha Baker Academic CoachXAcademic Coach

 Hello, my name is Kisha Baker, and I am an Inclusion Specialist here at High Tech High, North County.
 I am originally from Michigan, and moved here to California when my father was in the Navy.
 I attended California State University, San Marcos and obtained a Bachelors Degree in Communication.
 Before, I decided to work in Education, I worked in the Fashion Industry in Los Angeles.

 - Donna Bargman Club CoordinatorXDonna BargmanClub Coordinator

 - Gustavo Bautista HTHNC & HTeNC IT DirectorXGustavo BautistaHTHNC & HTeNC IT Director